nherbaut/mcc/README.md

 # Goal

 provide a simple cli for grid5000 experiments.
 The CLi is based on modern argument cli syntax.
+To know more, check the [Wiki](wikis)
 Users should be able to perform the following tasks in one line:

 - allocate machines